Michael-Free/wownero-node-terraform/README.md

 ~~- `install-wownero.sh` should only be for Ubuntu Server 20.04 LTS at the moment~~

-- Creating a successful terraform provider configuration for DigitalOcean
+~~- Creating a successful terraform provider configuration for DigitalOcean~~
 - Creating a terraform plan that installs `install-wownero.sh` and sucessully starts a wownero node
 - Creating a terraform plan that installs a wownero node service completely with terraform and no bash scripts.